yakir12/TrackRoots.jl/README.md

 as the video plays, these change as a function of time.

-### 2. Data
-The data files includes:
-1. **Information**: the path to the `.nd` file, the stage number, and the root number.
-2. **Intensities**: the intensities in relative units.
-Each row is a single root length, growing from the top to the bottom.
-Each column is a single point in time, progressing from the top to bottom.
-3. **Times**: the times in hours, corresponds to each column in the intensity matrix.
-4. **Lengths**: the lengths in millimeters, corresponds to each row in the intensity matrix.
-5. **Coordinates**: the `[x y]` coordinates in millimeters of the tip of the root as it moves through time.

 ## How to update
 To update your local version of `TrackRoots`, copy-paste this in a Julia-terminal:
 ```julia